mikekasprzak/ch32v_evt_makefile_gcc_project_template/README.md

 # WCH CH32V EVT with GCC and Makefile support

-This is a project template with related tools to convert WCH official CH32V EVT package to a GCC and Makefile project.
+This project will generate a project and GCC Makefile for official WCH EVT packages.

-This template will convert the EVT package to a Makefile project and setup Link.ld according to your MCU.
-It supports the CH32V EVT packages from WCH, including:
+It will extract the EVT packages and setup Link.ld according to your MCU.
+For ease of use, it bundles the CH32V EVT packages from WCH, including:

 - [CH32V003EVT.ZIP](https://www.wch.cn/downloads/CH32V003EVT_ZIP.html) V2.0 2024-10-28
   + CH32V003J4M6